-I. Requests contained in the draft resolution
+II.
+Requests contained in the draft resolution

-- 1. Under the terms of operative paragraph 18 of draft resolution A/C.3/74/L.29, the General Assembly would request the Secretary-General: - (a) To continue to provide his good offices and to pursue his discussions relating to Myanmar, involving all relevant stakeholders, and to offer assistance to the Government of Myanmar; - (b) To extend the appointment of the Special Envoy on Myanmar and submit her report, covering all relevant issues addressed in the resolution, to the General Assembly at its seventy-fifth session; - (c) To provide all assistance necessary to enable the Special Envoy to effectively discharge her mandate and to report to Member States every six months, or as warranted by the situation on the ground; - (d) To identify ways in which the existing mandates can more effectively deliver in their respective areas of responsibility concerning Myanmar and can complement each other's work through enhanced coordination; - (e) To call the continued attention of the Security Council to the situation in Myanmar with concrete recommendations for action towards resolving the humanitarian crisis, promoting the safe, dignified, voluntary and sustainable return of
+2. Under the terms of operative paragraph 21 of draft resolution A/C.3/75/L.34, the General Assembly would request the Secretary-General:

+(a) To continue to provide his good offices and to pursue his discussions relating to Myanmar, involving all relevant stakeholders, and to offer assistance to the Government of Myanmar;

+(b) To extend the appointment of the Special Envoy on Myanmar and submit the report of the Special Envoy covering all relevant issues addressed in the resolution to the General Assembly at its seventy-sixth session;

+(c) To provide all assistance necessary to enable the Special Envoy on Myanmar to effectively discharge her mandate and to report to Member States every six months, or as warranted by the situation on the ground;

+Please recycle 🗸

+(d) To identify ways in which the existing mandates can more effectively deliver in their respective areas of responsibility concerning Myanmar and can complement each other's work through enhanced coordination;

+(e) To ensure that all in-country programmes incorporate a human rightsbased approach and undergo due diligence processes;

-Rohingya refugees and forcibly displaced persons and ensuring accountability for those responsible for mass atrocities and human rights violations and abuses;
+(f) To call the continued attention of the Security Council to the situation in Myanmar with concrete recommendations for action towards resolving the humanitarian crisis, promoting the safe, dignified, voluntary and sustainable return of Rohingya refugees and forcibly displaced persons and ensuring accountability for those responsible for mass atrocities and human rights violations and abuses;